 Failure analysis tends to be a robust system in the pharmaceutical industry when it comes to quality related issues.
 In this presentation, we will discuss how to complement your quality systems with robust reliability failure analysis around your maintenance and calibration program.

-November 1, 2017: Design for Reliability by Maria Getsug, CMRP, PMP
+November 1, 2017: How Design for Reliability (DfR) Honors the Stakeholders by Marie Getsug, CMRP, CAMA, PMP

 December 6, 2017: Leading Reliability with Vision by George Williams, CMRP, CRL